Identifying Types of Steel Scrap

 - Light Iron: (also known as Shred, tin, or sheet iron) is a primary grade of steel and one of the most common for scrapping.
 This metal could be items as simple as folding chairs or thin metal sheets.
 A good rule of thumb regarding light iron is how easy it is to bend it.
 If you can bend the metal with your hands, it will most likely be considered light iron (unless you have the strongest hands in the world).

 - Rotors or Auto Cast: these include brake rotors or steel rims that have been cleaned and are generally one of the most sought-after items for higher steel prices.
 These rims or rotors should not have items like brake pads attached or anything that is not steel.
-These grades pay more due to the high-temperature process to create them, and they generally have a stronger chemical makeup.
+These grades pay more due to the high-temperature process that creates them, and they generally have a stronger chemical makeup.